Direct Detection of Leptophobic Dark Matter with Electronic Collective Excitations: Result

 where $\mathcal{Z}$ denotes the ionized charge of secondary electron-hole pairs.
 The function $P(\mathcal{Z}|\omega)$ denotes the pair-creation probability distribution, which represents the probability of producing $\mathcal{Z}$ ionization pairs for a given deposited energy $\omega$.
 Moreover, this probability is temperature-dependent.
 In this work, we use the $P(\mathcal{Z}|\omega)$ results at $100~\mathrm{K}$ from Ref.~\cite{Ramanathan:2020fwm}, which is close to the operating temperatures of the SENSEI and DAMIC-M experiments.
 The corresponding band gap energy and mean energy per pair are $E_{\mathrm{gap}} = 1.16$ eV and $\epsilon = 3.75$ eV, respectively.
 Thus, for the study of plasmon excitation, we focus on the deposited energy $\omega$ range from $E_{\mathrm{gap}}$ up to $50~\mathrm{eV}$.
 The bottom panel of Fig.~\ref{fig:dRdomega} shows the event rate $R_{\mathcal{Z}}$ as a function of the ionized charge $\mathcal{Z}$.
 The plasmon excitations induced by BDM and CRDM via a hadronic loop are found to lie in the range of 3 to 6 electron-hole pairs.

-The SENSEI experiment has recently reported multi-electron results, observing four $3e^{-}$ events and zero events in the $4$-$6e^{-}$ range, with a total exposure of $534.9$ gram$\cdot$days~\cite{SENSEI:2023zdf}.
+The SENSEI experiment has recently reported multi-electron results, observing four $3e^{-}$ events and zero events in the $4$-$6e^{-}$ range, with an exposure of unmasked pixels is $100.72$ gram$\cdot$days~\cite{SENSEI:2023zdf}.
 The corresponding 90\% confidence level (C.L.) upper limits on the number of events and the effective exposures are summarized in Table~\ref{tab:experiment data}.
-Furthermore, the DAMIC-M experiment has reported one $4e^{-}$ event with a total exposure of $1.3~\mathrm{kg}\cdot\mathrm{days}$~\cite{DAMIC-M:2025luv}, which is consistent with the results of the SENSEI experiment.
+Furthermore, the DAMIC-M experiment has reported one $4e^{-}$ event with an exposure of $1.3~\mathrm{kg}\cdot\mathrm{days}$~\cite{DAMIC-M:2025luv}, which is consistent with the results of the SENSEI experiment.
 However, we do not present the corresponding constraints from DAMIC-M experiment in this work due to the lack of effective exposure information.